desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the section does not exist;
+* The section does not exist;
-* the signer has no permission to set permissions inside the destination section;
+* The signer has no permission to set permissions inside the destination section;
-* the permissions values are not valid.
+* The permissions values are not valid.